MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Christian Lawson-Perfect : Zeckendorf cup arithmetic

-Having a baby isn't a complete distraction from maths - Christian shares his adventures with a set of nested stackinig cups, and works out how many ways you can stack them subject to various constraints.
+Having a baby isn't a complete distraction from maths - Christian shares his adventures with a set of nested stacking cups, and works out how many ways you can stack them subject to various constraints.

 - [Christian's YouTube video](https://www.youtube.com/watch?v=N4v0eqfAw_k)

 #### Steve Plummer : 42

-Not quite life, the universe and everythin - Steve shares some surprise appearances by a particular integer, including in Alice in Wonderland and in Philip Astley's trick riding.
+Not quite life, the universe and everything - Steve shares some surprise appearances by a particular integer, including in Alice in Wonderland and in Philip Astley's trick riding.

 - [Steve's slides (PPTX)]({{site.url}}/assets/talks/2018/StevePlummer-42.pptx)
 - [Steve's slides (PDF)]({{site.url}}/assets/talks/2018/StevePlummer-42.pdf)